Kyrie Irving is officially a Brooklyn Net.

-Eliminated from the playoffs by the Milwaukee Bucks, the polished point guard has been serving buckets all season long in his Nike Kyrie 5 while also rocking plenty of pre-game heat.
+Teaming up with KD, the polished point guard was serving buckets all last season in his Nike Kyrie 5 while also rocking plenty of pre-game heat.

 Color swatches range from varsity hues commonly associated with hardwood heat to energy tones that once only lived in lifestyle.